-This Crockpot Ranch Chicken is simple, soul-satisfying, and just the type of low carb comfort food you need after a long day!
+This Crockpot Ranch Chicken is simple, soul-satisfying, and just the type of healthy low carb comfort food you crave after a long day.
 Creamy and rich with all the flavors of your favorite ranch dressing!

 How to make homemade ranch dressing mix